Dronecode/camera-manager-docs/en/getting_started/building_installation.md

 ## Prerequisites {#dependencies}

-The CSD can be configured to enable/disable specific functionality at compile-time.
+The DCM can be configured to enable/disable specific functionality at compile-time.
 As a result, some dependencies are only required in order to use specific features.

-The following packages are needed to compile CSD with core functionality (RTSP streaming and MAVLink support):
+The following packages are needed to compile the DCM with core functionality (RTSP streaming and MAVLink support):

 - Autoconf and libtool (for build configuration)
 - GCC/G++ compiler 4.9 or newer